California’s COVID-19 Tenant Relief Act (AB 3088) Impact on Landlords

 Signed on January 29th, 2021, Senate Bill 91 (SB 91) extended AB3088 until June 30th, 2021, enacted new protections for renters, and established a rental assistance program.
 SB 91 also extended the Just Cause Eviction Protections provided by California’s AB 1482 Tenant Protection Act to all single-family homes and new constructions until June 30th, 2021.

 Moratorium Eviction Extended

 AB 3088 limits a landlord’s ability to evict a tenant for non-payment of rent.
-To make use of this protection, the tenant must submit a declaration signed under oath of financial hardship due to the financial burden experienced between March 4 – August 31.
-A valid declaration will prevent evictions from occurring before February 1, 2021.
+To make use of this protection, the first eviction moratorium extension stipulated that tenants must submit a declaration signed under oath of COVID-19-related financial hardship due to the financial burden experienced between March 4 – August 31.
+A valid declaration prevented evictions from occurring before February 1, 2021.

-For hardship stemming from the coronavirus pandemic between September 1, 2020 – January 31, 2021, tenants are expected to pay 25% of expected rent to avoid eviction by January 31, 2021.
+For hardship stemming from the coronavirus pandemic between September 1, 2020 – January 31, 2021, tenants were expected to pay 25% of expected rent to avoid eviction by January 31, 2021.

 Do Tenants Pay Rent?